NIB-SI/polyase/docs/source/tutorial_rice.rst

 Append these sequences to your reference fasta and add corresponding annotations to your gtf file.

-Step 4.5: Run the Pipeline
+Step 4.5: Run the longrnaseq Pipeline
 ***************************

 .. code-block:: bash